-The Student Government Association (SGA), led by student-selected representatives, stands for a variety of students' needs and interests.
+The Student Government Association, led by student-selected representatives, stands for a variety of students needs and interests.
 SGA promotes self-government and participation through many types of structures.
-A full text of the SGA Constitution is avail- able on the Catawba College website.
+A full text of the SGA Constitution and a list of current executive officers is available at www.catawba.edu/sga.

-Student Honors Advisory Council (SHAC), an honors program, promotes the activities and programs of the Ralph W. Ketner School of Business.
+Student Honors Advisory Council (SHAC)

+This is an honors program that promotes the activities and programs of the Ralph W. Ketner School of Business.
 Membership is open to Business majors.
 This club participates in activities promoting excellence, success, and ownership.